Caneryy/availproject.github.io/docs/operate/basics.md

 ### Temporary and Persistante Storage

-When our node is running a network it needs to store network related data somewhere.
-By not specifing it it stores the data in a default location which most of the time is not something that we actually want.
+When our node runs a network, it needs to store network-related data.
+By not specifying a location, it stores the data in a default location, which is often not what we want.

-By passing the `--tmp` flag it will use a different location each time we want to run our network.
-This is implied when using `--dev` and useful when we don't care about our state.
-Tomake our storage persistante through our runs, we can use the `-d` flag.
+Using the `--tmp` flag makes it use a different location each time we run our network.
+This is implied when using `--dev` and is useful when we don't care about preserving our state.
+To make our storage persistent through runs, we can use the `-d` flag.

 ```bash
 ./data-avail --dev --name KingMagnifico -d ./node-data